sweattep/modern_quotes/README.md

 >Wrap the themes of your campaign in an interactive experience, or ask audiences for their opinions to begin your own community

+>And no matter what it is, make sure you don't wait.
+That's the thing I get from this.
+Don't wait to take action, because it could come fast, it could come quick.
 >(don't) reach for the S.T.A.R.S.:
 >S - Steroids
 >T - Trauma